muppet9010/Factorio-Biter-Reincarnation/README.md

 Mod Compatibility
 ==============

-- The mod is designed to integrate with the Biter Revive mod.
+- The mod is designed to integrate elegantly with the Biter Revive mod.
 Only 1 reaction will occur for a dead biter; Any biters that don't revive will be available for reincarnation.
 With reviving biters not also being valid for reincarnating.
 - If a biter dies on a vanilla or Alien Biomes mod tile a biome related tree will be selected (best endeavours).
 For other modded tiles a truly random tree will be selected.
 - The mod should support and handle fully defined custom tree types that can be applied automatically via map generation, otherwise these custom trees will be ignored for tree selection.